 - PUSCH is transmitted in uplink subframe within the consecutive subframes using the same number of consecutive PRBs as in the previous subframe starting from the PRB resources of the narrowband with the same RIV as that of narrowband .
 The narrowband is defined as

 where is the absolute subframe number of the first UL subframe intended for carrying the PUSCH and and are cell-specific higher-layer parameters.
-For the consecutive subframes, the UE shall not transmit PUSCH in subframe if it is not a BL/CE UL subframe.
+For the consecutive subframes, the UE shall not transmit PUSCH in subframe if it is not a BL/CE UL subframe or a fully reserved DL subframe if ce-reserved-resource-DL-time is configured.

 - If frequency hopping is enabled for PUSCH and the UE is configured with CEModeA and higher layer parameter ce-PUSCH-FlexibleStartPRB-AllocConfig,